tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   **Answer:** Outer join.
 Inner joins represent only a section of all of the data.

-Open the solution and perform a dry-walkthrough review by covering the following points:
+Open the solution and perform a dry walkthrough by covering the following points:

 * The `concat` function can be used to combine or link more than one DataFrame.